joezuntz/cosmosis-doc/reference/standard_library/WiggleZBao.rst

      -

-"This module gives a likelihood of the redshift-distance and redshift-Hubble relations in combined form D_v = (da**2 * (1+z)**2 * dr)**(1./3.)
+This module gives a likelihood of the redshift-distance and redshift-Hubble relations in combined form D_v = (da**2 * (1+z)**2 * dr)**(1./3.)
 where dr = z / H. It uses the sound horizon at last-scatter rs_zdrag and the predicted expansion since last scattering to predict the BAO size at the redshifts at which the WiggleZ survey measured them.

-A correlated Gaussian likelihood is then returned."
+A correlated Gaussian likelihood is then returned.

 Assumptions